Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \textbf{Deep Learning Methods.} DL methods exhibit consistency across sequences but generally incur higher error rates, especially in environments with significant variability.
 While DL methods provide consistent performance, their ATE values are higher than hybrid methods.
 For instance, in MH01, \deepvo records an ATE of 1.67m -- consistent but less accurate compared to \kpd’s 0.21m.
 This indicates that DL methods are less precise in handling turbulent motion within controlled indoor environments.
 On KITTI, DL methods struggle more with outdoor complexity.
 For example, \deepvo cannot produce results for most sequences (denoted by “--” in the table), highlighting the difficulty of applying DL methods to rapidly changing outdoor environments, particularly when lighting conditions and scene complexity fluctuate.
-On the HoloSet dataset, DL methods perform better than SLAM but still lag behind hybrid methods.
+On the HoloSet, DL methods perform better than SLAM but still lag behind hybrid methods.
 For example, \deepvo records an ATE of 33.0m in suburb-jog-seq1, significantly higher than hybrid methods like \kpd.
 While DL methods can handle unpredictable human motion, their error rates remain higher than hybrid methods, reflecting their limitations in highly dynamic, human-centered environments.
+DL models lack explicit modeling of rotation and scene geometry, so fast rotations (head yaw/pitch) cause temporal inconsistencies that accumulate into trajectory errors.
+Additionally, HoloLens' camera frame rate and latency differ from training data, impacting the temporal alignment of predictions.

 \emph{\textbf{Key Takeaway.} Hybrid methods consistently outperform SLAM and DL approaches by balancing adaptability and accuracy across diverse environments, from controlled indoor settings to dynamic outdoor scenes.
 While SLAM methods excel in structured environments, they struggle in more complex scenarios, such as human-controlled movements in HoloSet, where they often fail.
 DL methods offer consistency but at the cost of higher errors, particularly in outdoor and unpredictable environments.
 Overall, hybrid methods demonstrate superior versatility, handling various challenges with lower error rates, making them the most robust option for complex tracking tasks.}